datdojp/mobilib/README.md

 Smart loader to display images for child views in a `ViewGroup`, like `ListView`, `LinearLayout`, `GridView`, etc.

 Features:

-1. Load images sequentially.
+1. Load images sequentially/parallel.
 2. Automatically scale images to match sizes of `ImageView`.
 3. Cache images using `LruCache`.
 4. Only load images for currently displayed cells, which is very useful for `ListView`.
 5. Fading animation when bitmap is loaded successfully.
 6. Display `ProgressBar` to indicate bitmap loading

 **MblSimpleImageLoader** is an implementation of Template Method pattern.
 You need to override some abstract methods to make it work.
+Additional configurations are set via `MblSimpleImageLoader.MblOptions`.

 ```java
 public class UserAdapter extends BaseAdapter {